Brighter economic news offsets Greek debt fears

-LONDON Improving economic news from China, the U.S. and Germany countered worries over the euro zone debt crisis on Tuesday, increasing risk appetite and lifting global shares and the single currency, but Greek default fears held gains in check.
+LONDON Slightly better economic news from China and Europe countered concerns over the euro zone debt crisis on Tuesday, lifting European shares and the single currency, but Greek default fears and a looming debt sale by Spain held gains in check.

-U.S. stock index futures rose on Tuesday as investors looked to corporate profits with earnings season picking up, and after Citigroup posted an 11 percent fall in quarterly profit.

-A gauge of manufacturing in New York State showed growth picked up in January, rising to the highest level in nine months as new orders and employment improved, the New York Federal Reserve said in a report.
+U.S. stock index futures also pointed to a higher open on Wall Street after the holiday weekend with a number of top companies, including Citigroup Inc (C.N), due to report quarterly results.

+German investor sentiment posted its biggest ever monthly improvement in January, helped by recent upbeat data and hopes the European Central Bank's efforts to ease the region's debt problems.

-Earlier numbers from China showed a much-feared slowdown in the world's second-largest economy was not as great as some had expected but still kept alive hopes for more policy easing measures from the government.
+The German data followed earlier numbers from China showing a much-feared slowdown in the world's second-largest economy was not as great as some had expected and still kept alive hopes for more policy easing measures from the government.

 "Investors are happy to look through any longer term worries about Greek debt, and are anticipating some significant policy easing in China after the data released today to boost global activity into the spring of 2012," said Andrew Milligan, head of global strategy at Standard Life Investments.

-German investor sentiment also posted its biggest ever monthly improvement in January, helped by recent upbeat data and hopes for the European Central Bank's efforts to ease the region's debt problems.

-The improving German ZEW investor sentiment index, while encouraging, still indicated tough times ahead for the euro zone's largest economy, economists said, as it remained in negative territory.
+The strong reading on German business sentiment, while encouraging, still indicated tough times ahead for the euro zone's largest economy, economists said.
+While the ZEW sentiment index improved markedly, it remained in negative territory.

 The brightening economic news gave investors encouragement to move into riskier assets, lifting the euro and causing the U.S. dollar to drop against a range of currencies, including the Australian and New Zealand dollars.